 A forex spreads calculator is an essential tool for forex brokers as they enable them to establish how they can make money with ‘no commission.’
 Instead of separately charging a trade with ‘no commission,’ the cost is surcharged from the selling and buying price of a currency pair to be traded.

 However, when using a forex spreads calculator, it is critical to note the following;

-- A spread may vary throughout the day, ranging from a low to a high spread.
-This is caused by various factors, including liquidity and volatility.
+- A spread may vary throughout the day, ranging from a low to a high.
+Spreads get calculated by including liquidity and volatility.
 A forex spreads calculator takes this variance into account.

-- Spreads are subject to marginal calls.
-This means that when a spread widens while holding a position, you may get a margin call or be stopped out of that position.
+- Spreads are subject to marginal calls, which means that when a spread widens while holding a position, you may get a margin call or get stopped out of that position.
 You can use a forex spreads calculator to monitor the movement of prices to avoid the widening of spreads.

 - Spreads forex calculators use pips, which is the measuring unit of a spread.